Organized by: Red Bull Untapped

 Red Bull Untapped recommends adding your opponent as a friend in MTG Arena.
-This makes challenges easier as only one of two friends need to initiate a challenge, with the other receiving a notification.
-This reduces the amount of errors significantly and should be tried if directly challenging does not seem to work.
+This enables chatting and makes challenges easier as only one of two friends need to initiate a challenge, with the other receiving a notification.
+It also reduces the amount of errors significantly and should be tried if directly challenging does not seem to work.
 Adding your opponent to your friend list is not mandatory unless requested by an admin.
 Refusing to do so may lead to you losing the match.
 Note that you can always remove people from your friend list after the match.

-If, after trying double-checking spelling and having added each other as friends, you still have connection issues, reach out to each other in the chat.
-Make sure you both cancel ongoing challenges, then have one person add the other as a friend, then have that same person initiate a challenge while the other player waits to receive it.
-After having tried this, please reach out to us via Discord or mtgmelee.com.
+If, after trying double-checking spelling and challenge modes, you still have connection issues, reach out to each other in the mtgmelee.com chat.
+Coordinate so that you both cancel ongoing challenges, then have one person add the other as a friend, then have that same person initiate a challenge while the other player waits to receive it.
+If this does not work, please reach out to the staff via Discord or mtgmelee.com.

 If you notice that you and/or your opponent is playing an illegal deck or a deck that doesn't match the decklist, contact an admin (via Discord or mtgmelee.com) as soon as you discover the problem.
 If the problem is your opponent's deck, be prepared to provide a screenshot.
 Playing a deck that does not match the deck list you have submitted before the event may result in penalties, at the sole discretion of the tournament admins.
 These penalties will depend on the exact situation, and may include a warning, game loss or disqualification (in case of cheating).

-Players are expected to start their games within 5 minutes of pairings being posted, but leniency will be given up to 10 minutes into the round.
+Players are expected to start their games within 5 minutes of pairings being posted, but leniency will be given up to 10 minutes after that.
 If you haven't started your game and your opponent has not been in contact with you after 5 minutes, you are encouraged to contact an admin so that we may reach out to them or let you know of any ongoing issues we are aware of.
 If you still are not playing and have not been in contact with your opponent 10 minutes later (for a total of 15 minutes into the round, or when the clock shows 40 minutes remaining), you may submit a ticket on mtgmelee.com.
 Please be ready to provide screenshots that show you have reached out to your opponent via mtgmelee.com.
 You may not submit any results without verifying with an admin.

 Should a round end early (due to all matches being done before the round is over), we may start the next round earlier than planned.
 The earliest moment at which tardiness will apply in that case is at the announced time of the end of the previous round.